 Registration can be blocked for a variety of reasons.
 Information about a hold can

-be viewed through your Student Center by clicking on the link to each specific hold listed under the "Holds" section.
+be viewed through your Student Dashboard by clicking on the link to each specific hold listed under the "Holds" section.

 IMPORTANT TO NOTE:

 The University reserves the right to provide some or all instruction and related academic activities through alternative methods of delivery, including remote delivery.
 It also reserves the right to change the method of delivery before or during an academic term in the event of a health or safety emergency or other circumstance when it determines that such change is necessary or in the best interests of the campus community.
 Tuition and mandatory fees will not be reduced or refunded if the University changes the delivery method for any or all of an academic session.